 where $A, B\in {\rm Pic} (X)$, $I_Z$ is the ideal sheaf of an effective $0$-cycle $Z$ on $X$ and $A - B \in C_{++}(X)$, the positive cone of $NS(X)$.
 (Recall that $C_{++}(X)=\{x\in NS(X)\mid x^2 >0$ and $x\cdot H>0$ for some ample divisor $H$ and hence every ample divisor $H$\}.)
 We say that $E$ is \emph{semi-stable} if it is not unstable. \end{defn}

 Let $F:X\rightarrow X$ be the \emph{(absolute) Frobenius morphism} and $F^e$ be the $e$-iteration of $F$.
 For any coherent sheaf $G$, and we write $G^{(p^e)}:=F^{e*}(G)$ simply.
-And the \emph{relative $e$-iteration Frobenius morphism} $F_r^e$ is defined by the universal property the fibre product in following diagram
+And for a morphism $f: Y\rightarrow X$, the \emph{relative $e$-iteration Frobenius morphism} $F_r^e$ is defined by the universal property the fibre product in following diagram